Geeksltd/MSharp.Docs/README.md

 ### [M# Tutorial - Episode 14: Sending email](Tutorials/14/README.md)

 In this lesson you will learn about:

-- Boolean form element (true, false text),
+- Boolean form element (true, false text)
 - Custom workflow action
 - Sending emails
 - Email Templates

 ### [M# Tutorial - Episode 15: Formatting property](Tutorials/15/README.md)

 In this lesson you will learn about:

 - List column format (date and percentage, and number separator)
 - Form element display expression
 - Search element display expression

 ### [M# Tutorial - Episode 16: Form wizard](Tutorials/16/README.md)

 In this lesson you will learn about:

 - Mandatory property, but optional on a form
 - Optional property, but mandatory on a form
 - Setting a form value automatically only if the user didn't.
 - Interactive Image (using buttons)
-- Custom search behaviour
+- Custom search behavior

 ### [M# Tutorial - Episode 17: Dynamic menu](Tutorials/17/README.md)

 In this lesson you will learn about:

 - Dynamic menu item
 - Custom Active menu item
 - Visibility
 - Module box
 - After control, Before control settings

 ### [M# Tutorial - Episode 18: Automated tasks](Tutorials/18/README.md)

 In this lesson you will learn about:

 - Repeated buttons
 - Button markup template
 - Checkbox column for list modules
 - Display option for columns
 - Instance accessor for entity types
 - Automated tasks

 ## Structure Tutorial